2017 Oregon Summer Intensive

 At the foot of Mt.
 Hood, 30 minutes from Downtown Portland and Portland International Airport, Edgefield Resort and the spectacular Columbia River Gorge and 90 minutes to the beach, Still Meadow is the perfect location for seeing the best of Oregon.

-Come early to the Intensive or stay late to explore Oregon (Monday afternoon is off).
+Come early to the Intensive or stay late to explore Portland and Oregon’s beaches, mountains and other environs.
+(Monday afternoon is off and we end at 12:30 on Tuesday.)
 There will also be ample time to renew your spirit with restorative yoga sessions, walks in the woods, great food, and a sauna for relaxation after each day’s sessions.

 Still Meadow Retreat Center